9cvele3/MagFace/README.md

 Download some model from the ModelZoo bellow.

-All the pth files are above 200MB (even the ones behind BaiduDrive).
+All the pth files are above 200MB (even the ones on BaiduDrive).

 How to run the script: